E. Jean Carroll was 'exactly' Donald Trump type, lawyer says in closing argument - ExBulletin

 “In other words, she wasn’t attractive enough to be sexually assaulted,” Kaplan told the jury.

-After the mistake was pointed out to Trump by his attorney, he said the image was “blurred.”
+After his attorney pointed out the mistake about who was in the photo, Trump said the image was “blurry.”
 Kaplan introduced him to the jury.
 It’s not a blur at all, she says, and Carroll was “exactly her type.”

 He tells you, in his own words, his modus operandi, his MO, Kaplan said.